 Before the emergence of higher-end resale and the subsequent popularity of thrifting, many consumers perceived it as something only the poor would do.
 However, the rise of online thrift stores in the US and Europe, with many prominent players now reselling millions of second-hand clothes, points to changing consumer attitudes.
 And large-scale business opportunities.

-Notable media voices in fashion, like Harper's Bazaar and Vogue, are voicing their support for the circular fashion system.
+Notable media voices in fashion, like Harper's Bazaar and Vogue, support the circular fashion system.
 Companies that credit consumers for using the cradle-to-cradle system also provide additional incentives for consumer attitude change.

 Another issue that presents itself is the creation of new ethical fashion business models to replace traditional production and distribution methods.
 There's a need for large-scale innovation and production re-designs.
 Alongside knowledge sharing and a shorter line of delivery to make this happen.

 Circular fashion cannot wipe out the traditional system in one swoop; it calls for a gradual change.
 The Make Fashion Circular Initiative has brought together apparel giants like Gap Inc., Stella McCartney (through Stella McCartney Cares Foundation), HSBC, Burberry, Inditex, PVH, and H&M Group to facilitate collaborations.

 Establishing circular fashion requires three critical changes across the entire life cycle of our clothes.
 The first step is to redirect the source of raw new materials from virgin resources to renewable waste.
 Next is to develop business models that keep products in circulation for as long as possible.
 Longer than linear use allows.